 New buyers in this market don’t usually worry about the price of fuel.
 It’s still worth noting that the newer self-charging and plug-in hybrid versions claim extremely high fuel economy figures of up to 157mpg.
 Real-world driving may make these numbers hard to replicate, however.

 The plug-in hybrid’s electric-only range is just 36 miles.
 Many drivers will find the smaller diesel versions have an equally impressive mileage return, closer to 60mpg.
 That’s still very good for the size and performance of the car.

 Used purchasers should budget for higher than average running costs as the 7 Series’ insurance, tax and servicing typically costs more than smaller, less complex cars.

-All luxury cars provide luxuries of course - what makes the 7 Series stand out is the way it drives.
-There is a sporty tinge to this big comfortable saloon that makes progress both rapid and refined — and for the driver more enjoyable than in many rivals.
-There are excellent engines too and a well-conceived cabin that stands in comparison with the world’s best.
+All luxury cars provide luxuries, of course, but what makes the 7 Series stand out is the way it drives.
+There's a sporty tinge to this big, comfortable saloon that makes progress both rapid and refined – and for the driver, more enjoyable than in many rivals.
+There are excellent engines too, and a well-conceived cabin that stands in comparison with the world’s best.

 Still looking for the one?

 Use our comparison tool to find the car for you